Keeping Up with Self-Care during the Holidays

 5. Plan a support system if you need one.

-If you’re going home this holiday season to friends and family you enjoy and look forward to seeing, good for you, and count your blessings!
-If you’re not, though, and instead are seeing people that make you want to hide away in your room all day, then remember that you don’t have to go through that alone.
+If you’re going home this holiday season to friends and family, you enjoy and look forward to seeing, good for you, and count your blessings!
+If you’re not, though, and instead see people who make you want to hide away in your room all day, then remember that you don’t have to go through that alone.
 Have a conversation with a friend before you leave for home where you just say, “Hey, I’m going to have a rough time with family this holiday season.
 Is it cool if I text you to vent when I need to?
 I just need someone to talk to without feeling like I’m bothering them.”

 6. Limit social media time.

 Social media triggers comparison.
-Comparing your life to other people’s lives – people who are actively trying to create a deceptively perfect public persona – is the last thing you need in your life if you already struggle with negative feelings or increased anxiety over the holidays.
-So if you’re home alone on a weekend night, pop in a movie or bake a tray of sugar cookie cut-outs; do whatever you have to in order to limit that social media time to a small, confined segment – 10-15 minutes at the most is plenty.
+Comparing your life to other people’s lives – people who are actively trying to create a deceptively perfect public persona – is the last thing you need in your life.
+Especially if you already struggle with negative feelings or increased anxiety over the holidays.
+So if you’re home alone on a weekend night, pop in a movie or bake a tray of sugar cookie cut-outs; do whatever you have to limit that social media time to a small, confined segment – 10-15 minutes at the most is plenty.

 Envision Wellness is a private practice that offers psychotherapy, psychological testing, and life coaching in Miami, FL.
 Our team has a passion for helping others achieve happy, fulfilling, and change-making lives that make the world a better place.
 Each therapist has their areas of expertise.
 Not sure who you’d like to work with?
 Click here to schedule a free 20-minute phone consult to help you decide.

 Join the community and get the latest tips, hacks, and practical advice delivered straight to your inbox.